kindone/cppproptest/README.md

 }, myIntGenerator);
 ```

-Many primitive types and containers have their `Aribtrary<T>` defined by the framework for convenience.
+Many primitive types and containers have their `Arbitrary<T>` defined by the framework for convenience.

 &nbsp;